-Students can refine their comprehension of The Boy Without a Name by drawing scenes from the story and talking about them to you and to one another.
+Students can refine their comprehension of The Man and the Fox by drawing scenes from the story and talking about them to you and to one another.
 Each student will have different artistic abilities, but this exercise will encourage all students, regardless of artistic abilities, to engage in retelling the story in a fun and individual way.
 No assessment is necessary for this activity, but you may want to informally assess students' level of success with these activities.
 Here are the steps to follow.

-1. Organize students into pairs.
-(Have three students in one group if there is an odd number in the class.)

-2. Hold up the book so that students can see the cover.
+- 1. Organize students into pairs.
+(Have three students in one group if there is an odd number in the class.) - 2.
+Hold up the book so that students can see the cover.
 Say:

-Think about the boy without a name.
-I would like you to choose a scene from the story to draw.
+Think about the story of Rowba the fox.
+Choose a scene from the story to draw.
 Which scene would you like to draw?
 Think about the scene and visualize it so that you will know what to put in your picture.
 Make sure you include many details in your drawing.

-3. Have students tell their partners which scene they are going to draw and what they are going to put in their picture.
-Talking about what they will draw will encourage students to plan their drawings and to think of which details to include.

-4. Hand out paper and drawing tools such as pencils or crayons and let students draw their pictures.
+- 3. Have students tell their partners which scene they are going to draw and what they are going to put in their picture.
+Talking about what they will draw will encourage students to plan their drawings and to think of which details to include. - 4.
+Hand out paper and drawing tools such as pencils or crayons and let students draw their pictures.
 You may want to walk around as they are drawing and ask them to tell you about what they are drawing and why they chose to draw that.
-You may also encourage the students to talk to one another about the story and about what they are drawing.

-5. When students have finished their drawings, do one or more of these activities:

-- Post all the drawings on the wall of the classroom.
+You may also encourage the students to talk to one another about the story and about what they are drawing. - 5.
+When students have finished their drawings, do one or more of these activities: - Post all the drawings on the wall of the classroom.
 Have three or four students take turns going up to the drawings, pointing to their own, and telling the class what their drawing depicts.
 Have three or four more students do the same thing each day for the next few days until all the students have talked to the class about their own drawings. - Collect all the drawings.
 Choose several that represent key scenes in the story, one or two from the beginning, one or two from the middle, and one or two from the end.
 Post these selected drawings on the wall in a random order and have the students decide what the correct order is.
 Move the drawings as the students suggest until everyone is satisfied that they are in the right order.

 Over the next few days, choose a different set of pictures each day from the original set of drawings and again have the students decide on the correct order in which to arrange them.
+(If students have used the books they created using the instructions in the back of this guide, have 4-5 students stand holding their drawings in front of the class.
+Ask the rest of the class to help decide where the students should stand to be in the correct order.)

-• Collect all the drawings.
+Collect all the drawings.
 Organize them in order according to the order of the story and fasten them together to make a class book.
 You may want to make more than one book if there are a lot of pictures.
 Keep the book in the classroom and invite students to retell the story in small groups or to the whole class by going through the book and telling about the scenes depicted in the drawings.